-The Umami setting soaks and steams the rice longer and is said to produce rice with an extra delicious flavor.
+The Umami setting soaks and steams the rice longer and produces rice with an extra delicious flavor.

-If you prefer rice that cooks up firm, then the steam-reduce setting would be beneficial as it reduces the steam to 50% of the regular setting.
+If you prefer rice that cooks up firm, then the steam-reduce setting would be beneficial in reducing the steam to 50% of the regular setting.

 The rinse-free setting is used for preparing rinse-free rice and automatically adjusts the cooking time and temperature.

-The scorch setting is useful for those who enjoy preparing fried rice dishes as it lightly toasts the rice.
+The scorch setting helps prepare fried rice dishes as it lightly toasts the rice.

 Cooking GABA rice (germinated brown rice) is becoming more popular as possible health benefits are reported.
-The temperature on this setting is 104°F, held there for two hours after which the rice cooked at the programmed time and temperature.
+The temperature on this setting is 104°F, held there for two hours, after which the rice is cooked at the programmed time and temperature.